-The research paper presented in this paper partially confirmed our initial hypothesis that LLMs can autonomously develop an ontology for PD monitoring and alerting patients when provided with domain-specific input (aim, scope, requirements, competency questions, and data).
-While LLMs demonstrated the capability to construct an ontol-ogy, the comprehensiveness of these ontologies did not fully align with the authors expectations.
-LLMs efficiently acquired knowledge from big data repositories and generated ontologies using various prompting engineering tech-niques, but the resulting ontologies were not as comprehensive as anticipated.
+The results presented in this paper partially confirme the first hypothesis that LLMs can autonomously develop an ontology for PD monitoring and alerting patients when provided with domain-specific input (aim, scope, requirements, competency questions, and data).
+While LLMs demonstrated the capability to construct an ontology, the comprehensiveness of this ontology did not fully align with the authors expectations.
+LLMs efficiently acquired knowledge from big data repositories and generated ontologies using various prompting engineering techniques, but the resulting ontologies were not as comprehensive as anticipated.
 This suggests that while LLMs are effective in ontology creation, their output still requires further refinement to achieve comprehensive knowledge representation in specific domains like PD monitoring and alerting of patients.

-On the other hand, our second hy-pothesis, which stated that combining human expertise with LLM capabilities improves the developed ontology's quality and comprehensiveness, was confirmed for PD monitoring and alerting of patients.
-Our paper demonstrates that the X-HCOME methodology, enhanced by the capabilities of LLMs, provides a robust approach for developing quality ontologies in the PD domain.
-This human-LLMs collaboration not only enhances the structural integrity of ontologies but also enriches them with a more extensive range of knowledge, ensuring their vitality and relevance to contemporary needs, while also showcasing notable time efficiency.
+On the other hand, the second hypothesis, which stated that combining human expertise with LLM capabilities improves the developed ontology's quality and comprehensiveness, was confirmed for PD monitoring and alerting of patients.
+The current paper demonstrates that the X-HCOME methodology, which is enhanced by the capabilities of LLMs, provides a robust approach for developing comprehensive ontologies in the PD domain.

-Moreover, the collaboration between human expertise and advanced LLMs in OE holds enormous potential for future developments.
-It paves the way for more comprehensive knowledge representation systems that can significantly contribute to the advancement of various fields, especially in complex areas like PD.
-These results show that expert revision can improve ontology generation, especially when it comes to reducing false positives.
+Regarding the third hypothesis the results showed that expert revision can improve ontology generation, especially when it comes to reducing false positives.
 This is especially clear in the large improvements seen in precision and F-1 scores.
-This collaboration not only improves the structure and usefulness of the ontologies that are made, but it also finds new information and ideas that add to the domain-specific data and help the representation of knowledge keep changing.
+This kind of collaboration not only improves the structure and usefulness of the ontologies that are made, but it also finds new information and ideas that add to the domain-specific data and help the representation of knowledge keep changing.

-Also, the experiments conducted using the SimX-HCOME+ methodology further illustrate the importance of human-LLM collaboration.
-This papers findings highlight the importance of human involvement in the OE life-cycle, as demonstrated through the iterative discussions and refinements by Knowledge Workers (KW), Domain Experts (DE), and Knowledge Engineers (KE).
-The inclusion of human experts in the iterative ontology generation and refinement process ensures that the ontologies produced are more comprehensive and detailed.
-The simulated environment facilitated continuous ontology development, where human experts provided oversight and direct par-ticipation, ensuring that the ontologies remained relevant and comprehensive at each step.
-However, regarding the transformation of NL to SWRL, the method did not fully manage to generate the SWRL rule, presenting a signif-icant challenge for future experiments.
+Also, concerning the papers fourth hypothesis, the experiments conducted using the SimX-HCOME+ methodol-ogy further illustrate the importance of human-LLM collaboration.
+Experiments highlighted the importance of hu-man involvement in the OE lifecycle, as demonstrated through the iterative discussions and refinements by Knowl-edge Workers (KW), Domain Experts (DE), and Knowledge Engineers (KE).
+The inclusion of human experts in the iterative ontology generation and refinement process ensures that the ontologies produced are more comprehen-sive and detailed.
+The simulated environment facilitated continuous ontology development, where human experts provided oversight and direct participation, ensuring that the ontologies remained relevant and comprehensive at each step.
+However, regarding the transformation of NL to SWRL, the method did not fully manage to generate the SWRL rule, presenting a significant challenge for future experiments.
 This limitation indicates a critical area for improvement and suggests that future research should focus on enhancing LLMs' ability to handle SWRL rule generation effectively.